MirjamC/xml-workshop/_sources/1_introduction_python.md

 To demonstrate this we will install, import and use a package to display some information about the contents of the presentations during DHBenelux 2022.

 First you will need to download the dataset.
 The dataset can be [downloaded here](https://github.com/MirjamC/xml-workshop/blob/master/data/wordcloud_dataset.csv).
-To be able to install wordcloud correctly, you preferably have Anaconda installed, as installing can be difficult otherwise.
+To be able to install wordcloud correctly, you preferably have Anaconda installed, as installing it can be difficult otherwise.

-Now lets install and import the packages we need.
+Now let's install and import the packages we need.
 We will need three packages:
 - Pandas, for easy data manipulation;
 - matplotlib, for plotting in Python;